AriFordsham/GHCWiki/internships/jan-stolarek.md

 - Does it make sense to create a separate flag for every Cmm optimisation I add?
 After all they are designed to work together
 - I need to remember to cerfully choose at which optimization levels my Cmm passes are enabled
+- Here's an interesting bit from `CoreToStg.lhs`: "a dead variable's stack slot (if it has one): should be stubbed to avoid space leaks"

 ### Let-no-escape notes